crotchetycrow/eng110_cloud_computing_with_AWS/documentation/aws_autoscaling.md

 - Simple scaling relies on a metric as a basis for scaling.
 For example, you can set a CloudWatch alarm to have a CPU Utilization threshold of 80%, and then set the scaling policy to add 20% more capacity to your Auto Scaling group by launching new instances.

+## Scaling out/in vs scaling up/down

+Scaling out/in is horizontal scaling, increasing infrastructure to support increasing load.
+For example, adding more of the same functional components to spread out a load.

+Scaling up/down is vertical scaling, making a component larger or faster to handle a greater load.
+For example, increasing storage or number of CPUs.

 ## Scalability

 The ability of a system to take advantage of additional resources, such as database servers, processors, memory, or disk space